 The laws granting rights to crime victims are in the Missouri Constitution, Article 1, Section 32, and in the Missouri Revised Statutes, Chapter 595.
-Victims of crime in Missouri are guaranteed certain notification of rights and participation in the criminal justice system under an amendment to the Missouri Constitution and laws that took effect in 1993.

 The rights discussed in the below brochure published by the MO Attorney General's Office apply to victims of dangerous felony crimes (which may include arson, assault, kidnapping, manslaughter, murder, rape, sodomy or an attempt to commit one of these crimes.)
 The full brochure is available on the MO Attorney Generals Crime Victims site.